First passage times of two-correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes: Introduction and motivation

 \section{Introduction and motivation}

-The first passage time (FPT) problem of stochastic processes through boundaries is relevant in different fields, e.g. economics \citep{econ1}, engineering \citep{eng}, finance \citep{applbook,finance}, neuroscience \citep{ReviewSac}, physics \citep{bookFPT}, psychology \citep{Navarro} and reliability theory \citep{rel,PieperDom}.
-For one-dimensional processes, the FPT problem has been widely analytically investigated both for constant and time dependent boundaries \citep{Alili, Martin,ReviewSac}, yielding explicit expressions for the FPT density of the Wiener process \cite{coxMiller}, of a special case of the Ornstein-Uhlenbeck (OU) process \cite{Ricciardi}, of the Cox-Ingersoll-Ross model and of some processes which can be obtained through suitable measure or space-time transformations of the previous processes. \cite{Alili,CapRic,RicciardiW}.
-For most of the processes arising from applications, closed expressions are not available and numerical algorithms have been proposed.
-This has determined the development of ad hoc numerical methods for the solution of Volterra integral equations of the first and second types arising from both the direct and the inverse FPT problem \cite{Benedetto,Buonocore,Gob,Milst,RicciardiNip,Telve,Zucca}.
-Even less analytical results and numerical methods are available for the FPTs of multivariate processes.
-Close expressions are only provided for the FPTs of a Wiener and of an integrated process \citep{Dynkin,Gard,Lefebvre1,Lefebvre2} and of two correlated Wiener processes with zero drift in presence of absorbing boundaries \cite{Buckholtz, Iyengar,Shao}.
-The formulas presented in \cite{Iyengar} contain misprints, which have been independently corrected in \cite{Domine} and \cite{Metzler}.
-Several distributions of interest are also computed for two correlated Wiener processes with drift \cite{Domine}.
-Unfortunately, also these formulas contain misprints and we have not been able to locate correct expressions elsewhere in the literature.
-Here we correct these formulas and determine analytically other quantities of interest. \\ The bivariate FPT problem of other processes for either absorbing or crossing boundaries is still unsolved.
-Mimicking the approach used in the one dimensional case, we first write the joint FPT density in terms of functions which we show are solutions of a system of Volterra-Fredholm first kind integral equation.
-Then, to solve the system, we propose a numerical algorithm which does not depend on the type of boundaries and we prove its convergence.
-The proposed algorithm allows to avoid the prohibitive computational effort required for simulating the joint density of the FPTs \cite{Zhou}, to switch from Monte Carlo simulation method \cite{Metzler} to a deterministic numerical method and to deal with a set of modeling instances requesting bivariate FPT distributions such as the study of the joint distribution of consecutive neural action potentials (spikes) of two neurons belonging to a network as firstly proposed in \cite{Iyengar}.
+The first passage time (FPT) problem of univariate stochastic processes through boundaries is relevant in different fields, e.g. economics \citep{econ1}, engineering \citep{eng}, finance \citep{applbook,finance}, neuroscience \citep{ReviewSac,Tpsycho}, physics \citep{bookFPT}, psychology \citep{Navarro} and reliability theory \citep{rel,PieperDom}.
+For one-dimensional processes, the FPT problem has been widely analytically investigated both for constant and time dependent boundaries \citep{Alili, Martin,ReviewSac}, yielding explicit expressions for the FPT density of the Wiener process \cite{coxMiller}, of a special case of the Ornstein Uhlenbeck (OU) process \cite{Ricciardi}, of the Cox-Ingersoll-Ross (also known as Feller or square-root) process \cite{CapRic,Sacerdote1990} and of some processes which can be obtained through suitable measure or space-time transformations of the previous processes \cite{Alili,CapRic,RicciardiW}.
+For most of the processes arising from applications, closed form expressions are not available but it was proved that the FPT distribution function is solution of integral equations.
+This has determined the development of ad hoc numerical methods for the solution of Volterra integral equations of the first and second types arising from both the direct and the inverse FPT problem \cite{Buonocore,Gob,Milst,RicciardiNip,Telve,Zucca}.